mchenggit/kabanero-event/architecture/README.md

         branch: master
 ```

 Another option to consider is to override the behavior of how to find a matching collection.
-For example, use a specific stack:
+For example, use a specific stack during the build:
 ```
 apiVersion: kabanerio.io/v1alpha1
     name: hello-world-1234567-1